-If you have a child in college, or if you’re getting ready to send one off to school in the fall, chances are you have a lot on your plate.
+If you have a child in college, or if you’re getting ready to send one off to school, chances are you have a lot on your plate.
 You want to stay up-to-date to make the college process easier for your family, but when can you fit in all that research and reading?

 Here’s the secret: podcasts.

 You can listen to podcasts during your commute, while you’re at the gym, and even while you’re walking the dogs.
 You don’t have to squint at tiny text or even spend hours in front of the screen.
 Instead, you can listen to friendly voices share information about the college application process, financial aid, dorm room essentials, and everything else college-related.

 Not sure where to get started?
 We’ve got you covered.

 1. USA College Chat

 This weekly podcast is for parents and high school students who are preparing for college.
 It was created by the non-profit Policy Studies in Education (PSE).